jomrr/ansible-role-nginx/README.md

 ## Author Information

-This role was created in 2024 by Jonas Mauer (@jam82).
+This role was created in 2024 by Jonas Mauer (@jomrr).

 ## Contributing